 Self-Directed Checks and Fiduciary Authority

 Some fiduciary transactions involve checks that move through the fiduciary's own hands.
-A trustee might draw a check from a trust account made payable to themselves, or receive a check from a third party and transfer it onward.
-These transactions can look unusual, but they are often perfectly legitimate.
-A trustee may need to reimburse themselves for trust-related expenses, or a personal representative may need to redirect estate funds.
+A trustee might write a check from a trust account to themselves.
+They may also receive a check from a third party and pass it along.

 If a check or other bill of exchange is drawn by a fiduciary as such or in the name of his principal by a fiduciary empowered to draw such instrument in the name of his principal, payable to the fiduciary personally, or payable to a third person and by him transferred to the fiduciary, and is thereafter transferred by the fiduciary, whether in payment of a personal debt of the fiduciary or otherwise, the transferee is not bound to inquire whether the fiduciary is committing a breach of his obligation as fiduciary in transferring the instrument.